<img src="https://ws.zoominfo.com/pixel/6169bf9791429100154fc0a2" width="1" height="1" style="display: none;">

 1. Using the '/etc/passwd' File

 This is a plain text file that stores information about every known user account in the system.
-It contains information such as the username, login shell, user home directory, encrypted password, user ID number, group ID, and the user's full name.
+It contains information such as the username, login shell, user home directory, user ID number, group ID, and the user's full name.

 This file is the standard authentication method for Linux systems, alongside the "/etc/shadow" file.